greyhamwoohoo/ssh-windows-linux-cloud/aws-tf/README.md

-# Terraform up a Linux box
+# Terraform up a Linux and Windows box
-Terraform up a Linux box, clone a Git Repository on that box (via user-data) and run the setup scripts from that Repository.
+Terraform up a Linux and Windows box, clone a Git Repository on each box (via user-data) and run the setup scripts from that Repository.

 ## Quick Start
 From the terraform folder: